Soda Hall, Computer Science building on Hearst Ave.

 Program Basics

-The program is focused on inter-disciplinary training at a graduate level; with at least 8 units of course work outside EECS required.
+The program is focused on graduate-level interdisciplinary training, with at least 8 units of coursework outside EECS required.
 Students will emerge as leaders in their technical and professional fields.

-• If admitted to the program, students must begin the graduate portion in the semester immediately following the conferral of the Bachelor degree.
+• If admitted to the program, students must begin the graduate portion in the semester immediately following the conferral of the Bachelor’s degree.

-• Only one additional year (two semesters) beyond the Bachelor degree.
+• Only one additional year (two semesters) beyond the Bachelor’s degree.

-• Only available to Berkeley EECS and L&S CS undergraduates.
+• Only available to Berkeley EECS and CS undergraduates.

-• Participants in program may serve as Graduate Student Instructors with approval from their faculty research adviser and the 5th Year MS Committee.
+• Program participants may serve as Graduate Student Instructors with approval from their faculty research adviser and the 5th Year MS Committee.

 Program Policies